rene-bakker-it/lwetl/docs/components/connection.rst

             the buffer size to retrieve batches of data.

         :returns:
-            an iterator with rows of data obtained from an SQL.
+            an iterator with rows of data obtained from an SQL with the data-type specified with the `return_type` parameter.

     .. function:: query(sql: str, parameters=None, return_type=tuple, max_rows=0, array_size=1000)->iterator: